 - 1. 1.
 The Participating Agency/project will use the HMIS Release of Information form (ROI), for all clients where written or verbal consent is required. - a. a.
 If the Participating Agency/project does not share data with other Agencies, the ROI form is not required.
 However, the Participating Agency/project will provide Rhode Island's HMIS Data Privacy Notice for review by all clients and provide clients with copies as requested. - b.
 If questions arise (for example questions on which programs within the Participating Agency/project share data with other agencies), the Participating Agency/project will contact the Lead Agency. - 2.
 The Participating Agency/project will note any limitations or restrictions on information sharing on a client's ROI with appropriate data entries into HMIS.
 If questions arise (for example, questions on how to implement restrictions on information sharing), the Participating Agency/project will contact the HMIS Lead. - 3.
 The Participating Agency/project will be responsible for ensuring that consent is understood and given by a person competent to provide consent.
 For example, in the case of a minor, the Participating Agency/project will comply with applicable laws regarding minor consent and obtain the consent of a parent or guardian. - 4.
-If a client withdraws or revokes consent for release of information, the Participating Agency/project is responsible for immediately contacting the HMIS Lead Agency to ensure that client's information will not be shared with other Agencies/projects from that date forward. - 5.
-The Participating Agency/project that received the client's initial ROI form will scan and upload the signed copy of the form to the HMIS.
-Participating Agencies/projects may be required to keep the original copy for a period of seven years, as required by the
+If a client withdraws or revokes consent for release of information, the Participating Agency/project is responsible for immediately locking down the enrollment to their Agency to ensure that client's information will not be shared with other Agencies/projects from that date forward.

-Participating Agency policy or funder requirements.
-ROI forms will be available for inspection and copying by the Lead Agency at any time.

-6. If an ROI has been properly recorded in the client's HMIS record by another Participating Agency, the Participating Agency/project need not present the client with another ROI form.
+- 5. The Participating Agency/project is responsible for making sure the ROI is reflected in HMIS, through electronic signature or through uploading the signed ROI to the client record.
+Verbal consent is sufficient for initial Coordinated Entry engagement, however, it is advisable to obtain written consents as soon as possible.
+Agencies/projects who collect HIPPA data or engage in Medicaid billing are advised to adhere to all relevant regulations.
+Participating Agencies/projects may be required to keep the original copy for a period of seven years, as required by the Participating Agency policy or funder requirements.
+ROI forms will be available for inspection and copying by the Lead Agency at any time. - 6.
+If an ROI has been properly recorded in the client's HMIS record by another Participating Agency, the Participating Agency/project need not present the client with another ROI form.
 However, HIPPA Covered Entities must always present a ROI form, as detailed in the section below.
 Other Participating Agencies/projects may elect to do so at their discretion.

-C. Additional Responsibilities of Covered Entities (HIPAA)
+Additional Responsibilities of Covered Entities (HIPAA)